LEL-A/doc/alpaca_prompt.md

 Asking questions about recent sports events does not seem to be helpful.
 A possible solution can be to tell ChatGPT: "Do not ask questions about recent events."

+### Further Topics
+- The whole German text can be made much more compact and shorter.